-Currently we support a soccer project in Meroa 8, we run a discipleship program in Pueblo Viejo (which began as a film project) and we serve as Youth Directors of the Christian and Missionary Alliance of Honduras.
+Currently we run a discipleship program in Pueblo Viejo (which began as a film project) and we serve as Youth Directors of the Christian and Missionary Alliance of Honduras.

 Daniel and Nayeli live in a city in the mountains of Honduras called “La Esperanza – Intibucá”.

 Ministries in Honduras

 This is a project that we develop every week using this process:

 - Define the problem: In the mountains of Honduras, the vast majority of families are dedicated to agriculture, as the population is of Lenca descent.
 Because the Lencas are a shy people, they do not express their feelings and the only means they have to express themselves is through the excessive use of alcohol, which has produced many social problems such as teenage pregnancies, abuse, up to the point of teen suicide.

 - We started doing a movie program since they don’t have a nearby cinema.
 We just wanted them to have a distraction after their long work day in the fields with free popcorn and a drink.
 Through this, we tell them that they are not alone and that God loves them and if they need someone to talk to, we are here to listen to them.
 Praise God we were able to see the fruits of families looking for God through the attention we gave them and we were able to place them in a local church, where our local leader Olvin Mendez is the pastor.